-The examinations are carried out by oral exam aimed at discussing course topics and linked laboratory experiences are discussed and at verifying the preparation of the student in other topics included in the course.
+The examinations are carried out by oral exam aimed at discussing course topics.
+Linked laboratory experiences are discussed and at verifying the preparation of the student in other topics included in the course.

 The final mark to pass the exam ranges from 18/30 to 30/30.
 The evaluation rewards students autonomy and capability to rethink the theoretical lessons in applications, communicate clearly relevant characteristics and highlight possible issues.

 In this regard, the questions of the oral are organized to highlight the following aspects:

 - Acquired knowledge of theoretical topics

 - The applied knowledge and understanding, with particular attention to practical cases